 The Esperanza Diamond courtesy of Embee Diamond Technologies Inc.

-To create a piece of jewelry befitting a stone of this importance, master jeweler Ian Douglas was commissioned to design a one-of-a-kind pendant with the Esperanza, which was then manufactured in the USA by Byard F. Brogan.
+To create a piece of jewelry befitting a stone of this importance, American jewelry designer Erica Courtney has been commissioned to create a one-of-a-kind pendant with the Esperanza.
+This will complete the “All American” loop for this historic diamond.